seokjoon27/tp/docs/DeveloperGuide.md

 * Note: Free-text field for extra information about a student or parent.

+* Reset all: Command to reset payment status of all contacts to unpaid, typically used at start of new billing cycle.

+* Link: Bidirectional relationship between a student and parent, allowing cost aggregation and relationship tracking.

 * Payment Status: Indicator (paid/unpaid) of whether a student’s lesson fees are settled.